aoterodelaroza/aoterodelaroza.github.io/_devnotes/04_derivatives_xdmsolids.md

 \end{equation}
 $$

-From this, the expression of the stress tensor is obtain by straightforward application of the chain rule:
+From this, the stress tensor is obtain by straightforward application of the chain rule:

 $$
 \begin{equation}